heuer/segno/docs/serializers.rst

 More colorful QR Codes
 ----------------------

-The SVG and PNG serializers support more than two colors.
+The SVG, PNG and PPM serializers support more than two colors.

 .. code-block:: python